TheEggi/Advanced-OraclePLSQL/readme.md

 ## Install
 - Download and extract package.
 Place it in C:\\Users\\...\\AppData\\Roaming\\Sublime Text 3\\Packages\\OraclePLSQL
+- Make sure that there is no other oracle plsql package installed.

 ## Build
 To execute your PL/SQL source on your schema with ST3 Build command, you have to create a .sublime-build in your ST3 Users folder.